Skip Navigation

 Health Research Institute (HRI)

-We can offer all MBChB students (who meet the criteria below) the opportunity to apply for one of nine available research internships at EHU this summer (2025).
+We can offer all MBChB students (who meet the criteria below) the opportunity to apply for one of ten available research internships at EHU this summer (2026).
 This has been funded by NIHR’s Integrated Academic Training (IAT) Programme.
-If you want to know more about these offers, please contact the ICATO team.

 About the internship placements

-The internship placements will be four weeks in length, and interns will receive a stipend payment of £1,820 part way through the internship.
+The internship placements will be four weeks in length, and interns will receive a stipend payment of £1,889 (approx) part way through the internship.

 An internship assessment group will consider applications on a case by case basis.